tomFlidr/ajax.js/README.md

 <br /><br />
 #### **DEV OPS**

-- This library doesn't need any dependency.
+This library is standalone and has no dependencies.
-- To build development or minimalized version, you need to run:
+To generate development or minified versions, follow these instructions:

-  - **Windows**:
+- **Windows:**
-    - `call devel-tools/make-dev-version-from-src.cmd`
+  - For development version: `call devel-tools/make-dev-version-from-src.cmd`
-    - `call devel-tools/make-min-version-from-src.cmd`
+  - For minified version: `call devel-tools/make-min-version-from-src.cmd`

-  - **Linux**:
+- **Linux:**
-    - `sh devel-tools/make-dev-version-from-src.sh`
+  - For development version: `sh devel-tools/make-dev-version-from-src.sh`
-    - `sh devel-tools/make-min-version-from-src.sh`
+  - For minified version: `sh devel-tools/make-min-version-from-src.sh`